Elon Musk Hates Advertising and P&G Is Listening

 The problem every venture investor worries about is can the company scale?
 Another way to think about it, grow without a high ‘customer acquisition cost’?
 That’s not a big deal if you run a small winery or a cafe in Sausalito and you’re only interested in enough profit to pay the rent.

 But a hi tech firm with hundreds of millions in funding needs millions of users so it can pay back the capital and then some.
 Think of Facebook.
 If they paid $100 per user during their formative years, as many traditional media companies do, how could they grow to 2 billion users?
 They would have never made it past the C round and Mark Zuckerberg would be just another Harvard dropout.

 The need to scale with precious resources for promotion forces startups to find efficient ways to market.
 Google search terms and Facebook ads are examples of markets that traditional advertisers found more effective, measurable, and more targeted than a television campaign.
-Market strategy is about ROI, not as it used to be, about the glamor of making commercials on the set with Hollywood directors.
+Market strategy is now only about ROI.
+Long gone are the days budgets were padded so that a brand manager could rub shoulders on the set with Hollywood directors.

 Today, no one believes the old saw attributed to Philadelphia retailer, John Wanamaker: “I know half of my advertising is wasted,” to which he added, “I just don’t know which half.”